swyxio/swyxdotio/content/writing/technical/svelte/svelte-why.md

 I get the value of [functional, immutable programming](https://www.netlify.com/blog/2018/10/05/netlify-and-the-functional-immutable-reactive-deploy/).
 However, [even React embraces local mutability](https://www.swyx.io/writing/rise-of-immer/).
 Svelte is obviously a little more aggressive about the mutability, but mutability is still scoped within component and store boundaries.
 [Rich even acknowledges](https://youtu.be/ogXETl_I0Dg) that React got one-way data flow right.

 By the way, Svelte allows for immutability too.
-You can mark arrays as immutable, for performance needs.
+You can [toggle the compiler to immutable mode](https://svelte.dev/docs#svelte_options) at the component level, for performance needs.
 It just isn't required to function.

 ## $ugar $yntax